afkllc/youfixit.co.uk/src/content/guides/ram.md

 - Power on and check BIOS/UEFI for correct capacity and speed.
 - In your OS, verify system memory and run a memory test if you suspect instability.

----

-## Customisation notes

-- Replace `/assets/placeholder-*.svg` with real photos under `public/assets/`.
-- Add more steps or split desktop/laptop sections if you need device-specific instructions.